dkuffofficialcs50/bank-loan-system-analytics/README.md

 # bank-loan-system-analytics
 In this study, a dataset of customer information from banks and credit lenders was classified and predicted using four supervised learning techniques.
 However, before using the data set, all Identifiers were eliminated.
-We will use the four main supervised learning approaches for this analysis, which are as follows:
+I used the four main supervised learning approaches for this analysis, which are as follows:

 Discriminant analysis, K-Nearest Neighbors, Decision Tree, and Logistic Regression